lanl/bml/tests/Fortran-tests/README.md

 compiled with `BML_TESTING=yes`.
 This driver is called bml-testf compiled with the `testf.F90` source.

-Every low level source code of the type name_typed.F90 is pre-processed using the `/scripts/convert-template.in` to change to the particular element kind and precision.
-Two dummy varibles are
+Every low level source code of the type name_typed.F90 is pre-processed using the `/scripts/convert_template.py` script to change to the particular element kind and precision.
+Two dummy varibles are used:
-used:

   - `DUMMY_KIND`: That gets replaced with either `real` or `complex`
   - `DUMMY_PREC` or `_MP`: That gets replaced with `SP/_SP` of